SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 #### Role-Based Access Control (RBAC)

-Handling everything in a single tenant usually starts by creating an asset hierarchy so that you can split your customers into different folders.
+Handling everything in a single tenant usually starts by creating an asset hierarchy in which you create separate folders for your customers.
 Details of the asset hierarchy can be customized but at some point you will probably end up with one folder for each customer.
 Your customers will then only have access to their folders and will not be able to see anything outside of that folder.

 #### Multi-tenancy